sampaioletti/wagoja/README.md

 ## What is it

-wagoja is a dumpster fire mashup of github.com/go-interpreter/wagon and github.com/dop251/goja (hence the name WAgon GOja)
+wagoja is a dumpster fire mashup of github.com/go-interpreter/wagon and github.com/dop251/goja (hence the name WAGon gOJA)

 Both are excellent projects, so no shade on them (: this was just an experiment